jackkwok/neural-road-inspector/README.md

 Map Artifacts: CC-BY-SA

 ### Disclaimer

-This project is for research purposes only.
-Further testing and improvement is needed for real world use.
+This project should be used for research purposes only.
+Further testing and improvement is needed for use in the field.